 Besides, data normalization aids in formatting gathered data.
 Without being able to view and study collected data, a company risks having the majority of information unused, taking up space and providing little value to the business.
 Failing to make the most of data may be a huge setback if you consider how much money companies are willing to spend for data gathering and database architecture.

 One example of data that requires significant data normalization efforts is web scraped data.
 Even though web scraping is an essential component of market research, brand protection, ad verification, and many other use cases, collected data won’t be of great help until it’s put into a clear and structured way.
-Immediately after you get the scraped content, it might contain duplicates and require ‘cleaning’ for further processing and analysis.
+Immediately after you get the scraped content, it might contain duplicate information and require ‘cleaning’ for further processing and analysis.

 Making data analysis easier is the key reason to normalize data.
 However, there are many other motives to employ this procedure in a business, all of which are highly advantageous.

 First, data normalization reduces the size of a database.
-The enormous quantity of memory required to store and analyze a large dataset is often a significant concern.
+The enormous quantity of memory and disk space required to store and analyze a large dataset is often a significant concern.
 While technological advancements have increased the capacity and efficiency of storage options, we now find ourselves in a situation where gigabytes, terabytes, and larger storage alternatives are no longer sufficient.
 As a result, reducing disk space is a crucial issue, and data normalization may offer great help to that.

 What’s more, taking up less disk space improves performance.
 You can perform data analysis more efficiently when a dataset isn’t clogged with useless information.
 If you’re having trouble with your data analytics, normalization can undoubtedly come in handy for your database.